 Hey, it's a cultural experience!

 Living with the homestay family, you may not have an actual bed.
-Instead, expect a folded mattress, blankets and pillows that you can set up in the evenings.
+Instead, expect a folded mattress, blankets, and pillows that you can set up in the evenings.

-8. Don't Forget Your Table Manners
+8. Don't forget Your table manners

 - Wait for everyone to be served before you take a sip from your glass.
-Usually the host will yell "Kanpai!" which means "Cheers!"
+Usually, the host will yell "Kanpai!" which means "Cheers!"

 - When eating ramen, be sure to slurp your noodles!
 Honestly, it's considered polite in Japan because it shows you're enjoying the food.

-9. Learn How to Bow
+9. Learn how to bow

 In general, men should bow from the waist and hold their hands straight at their sides.
-Your back should remain straight, and you should not bow more than 45 degrees
+Your back should remain straight, and you should not bow more than 45 degrees.

-While it may be scary to navigate cultural differences and spend time with a family from another country, a homestay in Japan is one of the most meaningful experience you can have in the country.
-Expand your boundaries and comfort zone and give life in a Japanese family a try.
-You'll come away with an immense appreciation for Japanese culture and hopefully a lifelong friendship.Host Family, Shoes, London Mug, Bathtub, Robot Toilet, Think Global School, and Ellie Taylor.
+While it may be intimidating to navigate cultural differences and spend time with a family from another country, a homestay in Japan is one of the most meaningful experiences you can have during your visit or gap year.
+Expand your boundaries and comfort zone and work to immerse yourself in the culture.
+You'll come away with an immense appreciation for Japanese culture and hopefully a lifelong friendship.